-- evaluate their spiritual formation in light of Christian Trinitarian faith - evaluate their spiritual formation in the light of classic spiritual cultures. - evaluate the development of their sense of vocation to Christian ministry - assess their sexual development in light of vocation to Christian ministry - assess their personal formation and alignment with Christian ministry in terms of the Myers Briggs Type Indicator.
-Course Requirements Reading and Reports Students will complete 1125 pages of reading from the recommended reading list.
-Substitute reading material may be negotiated with the instructor.
+- evaluate their spiritual formation in light of Christian Trinitarian faith - evaluate their spiritual formation in the light of classic spiritual cultures. - evaluate the development of their sense of vocation to Christian ministry - assess their sexual development in light of vocation to Christian ministry - assess their personal formation in terms of the Myers Briggs Type Indicator Course Requirements Reading and Reports Students will complete 1000 pages of reading from the recommended reading list.
+Relevant substitute reading material may be negotiated with the instructor.
 Students will submit a (minimum) three-page report of each book read.
-A section of a book is read.
-Paper length can be pro-rated if only a section of a book is read.
 The report will include a brief (one page maximum) analysis of the content of the reading, and an assessment (at least two pages) of the relevance of the material to the student's present and future formation as discussed in class.
 The ability to integrate across topics will be a key to success in this report.
 Students will choose readings that correspond to class topics, and will read as added learning for their assigned papers.
-Reports of this reading will be handed in at the same time as the papers to which they relate, but must be attached as separate documents.
-Readings not found on the reading list may be suggested to the professor and included in course reading with the professor's approval.
-Books that are convenient to acquire but unrelated to course topics will be rejected.
+Reports of this reading will be prepared in separate documents and submitted at the same time as the papers to which they relate are submitted.
 Assigned Papers Paper 1.
-Personal Formation, my Spirituality and my vocation (will assess the student's formation, including the categories discussed in class, and their assessment of calling to God, the world and ministry: Please note, a "personal testimony" alone will not fulfill the requirements of this or any other paper.)
+Personal Formation, my Spirituality and my Vocation (will assess the student's formation, including the categories discussed in class, and their assessment of calling to God, the world and ministry: Please note, a "personal testimony" alone will not fulfill the requirements of this paper.)
 Paper 2.
 Personal Formation and my Temperament (will assess the student's present and future development in terms of the Myers Briggs Type Indicator.)
 Paper 3.
-Personal Formation: an Integration (will integrate all course material including discussions of sexuality, all course reading, previous learning and experience, and will offer short-term and long-term plans for future choices based on this integration.)
-Due Dates Paper and reading report #1: week of June 11-15 Paper and reading report #2: week of June 25-June 29 Paper and reading report #3: week of July 23-27 Students are strongly urged to remain on campus until they have selected course reading material for all subjects of the course, gained all approvals requiring the professor's agreement, and written a preliminary draft of the first paper and submitted it to the professor for comments.
-Incomplete work Failure to submit any one piece of required work for the course will result in an "Incomplete" grade.
-Such grades are automatically converted to a "Fail" at the end of the semester by the Registrar's office.
-Cover Sheet Format.
+Personal Formation and my Sexuality (will assess personal and ministry-related issues in sexuality according to class discussions) with an Integration (will integrate course material across the three areas of class concentration, as well as reading, previous learning and experience, and will close with short-term and long-term plans for future choices based on this integration.)
+Length of Papers Normally papers 1 and 2 extend to ten pages.
+More than fifteen require some editing by the student before submission.
+The final paper should be approximately fifteen pages long.
+Due Dates Paper and reading report #1, Spirituality and Vocation: week of Jan.28-Feb.3.
+Paper and reading report #2, Type and the MBTI: week of Mar.4-10.
+Paper and reading report #3, Sexuality and Integration: week of Apr.1-7.
 Students will identify, on the first or cover page of all assignments, the course name, the instructor's name and their own name, along with their student ID number.
 If the submission is a book report, a precise bibliographic notation and the number of pages read must be identified on the title page.
 Examinations:

 None

 Grading: The available letters for course grades are as follows:

-Letter Grade A+ Description
+Letter Grade Description

 A+ A A- Excellent

 B+ B B- Good

 C+ C C- Satisfactory

 D+ D F Minimal Pass Failure

 Important Notes/Dates: